srazash/dsazig/Notes.md

 Base case:

 1. is it a wall?
+Return false.
 2. is it outside the array?
+Return false.
 3. is the then end (E)?
+Return true.
 4. have we seen the space?
+Return false.

+Recurse case:

+1. Pre: Set our current position as seen and add our current position to our path.
+2. Recurse: For all four possible direction we can walk the maze, we recursively call our function and return true if it returns true.
+3. Post: If we reach post, we remove the current position from our path and return false.

+By recursevely running this function we will eventually end up with a list of moves that gives us our shortest path, from S to E.

 ## Quick Sort